Frequently Asked Questions

 Q. What happens to the trophy when the hunt is over?

 A. First off any sheep, black bear, grizzly bear or wolf has to be sealed by the Alaska Department of Fish and Game or a state trooper BEFORE clients leave the state of Alaska with their trophy.
 At the end of the hunt trophies and meat will be transported into town.
 Clients can choose to have trophies mounted here in Alaska or if they have a specific taxidermist they would like to have do the mount we can arrange to have the trophy shipped (rampage alaska does not cover the shipping cost).

-Q. How can clients get their meat and trophies shipped out of Alaska?
+Q. How can clients get trophies shipped out of Alaska?

 A. If clients would like to have their trophy shipped out of Alaska for mounting then we can arrange to have it transported down to the expediter we use in Anchorage.
 We use a company called D&C expediters to have trophies sent to the lower 48 or to another country depending on the client’s needs.
 Here is a link to their website to inquire about pricing http://www.dandcexpediters.com .

 Q. Where can clients get a copy of the Alaska hunting regulations?